ctang83/test/index.Rmd

 The last course I would like to introduce is Network Science
 - A more familiar title for many audiences is “Social Network Analysis”, while it is just a small part of network science

-As I have mentioned in the research, I am among the first group who have applied this technique in health service research
+As I have mentioned in the research part, I am among the first group who have applied this technique in health service research
 - I believe this course can not only provide us with a skill in analysing the complex health system
 - but also gives us a system thinking approach and global perspective in interdisciplinary research